-One of the best ways to experience a glacier up close and personal in Iceland is probably to explore the Sólheimajökull that sticks out of the Mýrdalsjökull glacier.
+One of the best ways to experience a glacier up close and personal in Iceland is probably to explore the Sólheimajökull glacier that sticks out of the Mýrdalsjökull glacier.
 You should not have any trouble getting to the glacier, it is featured in a lot of tours.

 Rather nasty next door neighboor